 - A tooth can be extracted and a dental implant placed during the same surgical procedure

-- A patient requires a jaw bone graft to “regrow” lost jawbone, which is a common complication in patients who have been missing teeth for some time
+- You require a jaw bone graft to “regrow” lost jawbone, which is a common complication in patients who have been missing teeth for some time

-- A patient requires a sinus lift surgery before implants can be placed
+- You require a sinus lift surgery before implants can be placed

-- A patient needs a soft tissue graft after implant placement for more stable gums
+- You need a soft tissue graft after implant placement for more stable gums

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.